Why do I require a council LIM when purchasing a property?

 (iv) If the property is subject to any heritage designations, landfill or other geotechnical matters which may affect future building works.

-The information contained in this article is provided for informational purposes and should not be construed as legal advice on any subject matter.
+The information contained in this article is provided for informational purposes only and should not be construed as legal advice on any subject matter.

 • Share This